tdavisjr/dotfiles/README.md

-# Paul's dotfiles

-[mathias's readme](https://github.com/mathiasbynens/dotfiles/) is awesome. go read it.

-This repo is mostly for me but you're welcome to make suggestions.
-Mathias's is the project to fork.
-I'm mostly catching up to him, @cowboy, and @gf3.
+# Tyrone's dotfiles; but Paul's and Mathais did most of the work

+I'll be adding my customizations as needed; but if you need full details then go check  [this](https://github.com/mathiasbynens/dotfiles/) out, it's awesome. go read it.

 ## install the necessary apps